 If you undergo LASIK surgery, the corneal flap typically takes only a few days to heal, and your vision usually improves quickly.
 If you need to undergo PRK, the cornea to heal may take up to one week to heal, and it may be several weeks before your vision reaches its maximum sharpness.

 Are LASIK and PRK Painful?

 Most patients are surprised to find that LASIK and PRK are quick and painless.
 Your eyes are numbed with anesthetic eye drops, and there is no pain or discomfort.

 Any minor irritation you may feel after LASIK surgery can be alleviated with artificial tears and sleep.
 PRK patients may experience a bit more discomfort after surgery, and the healing time may take a few days longer while new epithelial cells are being regenerated.

 Trust the experts when it comes to your eyesight.
-The surgeons at Elmquist Eye Group will discuss LASIK versus PRK and help you decide what is best for your eyes.
+The doctors at Elmquist Eye Group will discuss LASIK versus PRK and help you decide what is best for your eyes.
 Schedule an evaluation today by calling (239) 936-2020.